 One panel for your app and website

-In previous versions of Google Analytics, you could register your application and website as 2 completely separate views and see the statistics of the two separately.
-Now in version 4, you can have one panel for your website and application.
+In previous versions of Google Analytics, you could register your application and website as two completely separate views and see the statistics of the two separately.
+In version 4, you can have one panel for your website and application.

 One panel for managing both platforms and reviewing the user who adds products to your shopping cart on your website and makes payments in the app!

 You may ask, now that you talk so much about version 4 when I enter my Google Analytics panel, I do not see any trace of version 4!
 Where exactly is the new version of Google Analytics?

 Join us to explain how to upgrade Google Analytics to version 4.

 First, log in to your Google Analytics panel.
 If you have not already registered your website in GA4, see the Google Analytics installation tutorial on the website.
 If you have registered your website, click on Admin.
 Enter the Google Analytics settings panel.